 Perhaps the best feature of the house is that trees grow on the inside of the large glass windows.
 The house is completely covered in, as well as filled with, many of Mrs. Quigley’s rock and bottle sculptures.

 Tours are daily and generally self-guided.
-Children under 14 get in free, while adults pay $6.50.
-Quigley’s Castle is in operation from April to October.
-Hours are from 8:30am to 5:00pm, but they are closed Sundays and Thursdays.
+Children under 14 get in free, while adults pay $7.
+Quigley's Castle is in operation from April to October.
+Hours are from 8:30 a.m. to 4:30 p.m., but they are closed Sundays and Thursdays.
 May or may not be open on certain occasions in November and March.
+The original owner's granddaughter lives on site and she is not friendly.
+Know that you will be paying to go through her home.